qubole/rubix/README.md

 	To use RubiX, you need to place the appropriate jars in the classpath and configure Engines to use RubiX filesystem to access the cloud store.
 Sections below show how to get started on RubiX with supported plugins.

 2. Start the BookKeeper server.
 It can be started via `hadoop jar` command, e.g.:
->	hadoop jar rubix-bookkeeper-1.0.jar com.qubole.rubix.bookkeeper.BookKeeperServer
+>	hadoop jar rubix-bookkeeper-*.jar com.qubole.rubix.bookkeeper.BookKeeperServer
 OR
 >	sudo /usr/lib/hive2/bin/cache-bookkeeper start